amylaurence1/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

 The label inside the cover of each device contains the:

-- WiFi network name (SSID)
+- wifi network name (SSID)
-- Password (WIFI KEY - this is case sensitive)
+- password (wifi key - this is case sensitive)

-If a user is directed to the Huawei site to log in with an admin password during setup, this may be due to an issue with the SIM.
-Find out [how to resolve technical issues](#technical-support).
+If a user is taken to the Huawei site to log in with an admin password during setup, this may be due to an issue with the SIM.
+Find out [how to resolve technical issues](/devices/resolve-issues-with-4g-wireless-routers).

 ## Setting up a D-Link router